 Monitor Adopted Legislation.
-NCTCOG staff will identify for the COMMON VISION Steering Committee and Flood Management Task Force relevant legislation that was adopted following the 89th Legislature.
+NCTCOG staff will identify for the COMMON VISION Steering Committee and Flood Management Task Force relevant legislation that was adopted following the Texas 89th Legislature.

+Support Participation in the FEMA Community Rating System (CRS).
+NCTCOG will facilitate a CRS Users Group for exchange of best practices related to communities’ participation in CRS.
+This may include supporting a multi-jurisdictional Program for Public Information.
+This program could make CRS communities eligible for bonus points on outreach projects and other CRS public information activities.

-Additional technical activities for FY 2026:
+II.
+Additional technical activities for FY 2026

 Participation in the Model Consolidation Committee.
-A committee of regional partners and communities completed a series of meetings resulting in a memo during FY 2020 to ensure a smooth transition to the use of the Consolidated CDC Model as it nears completion.
-Work by the USACE to incorporate East Fork Trinity fully developed flows and past approved CDC projects that were not built yet into the Consolidated Model is scheduled to be complete in FY 2024.
-The FEMA preliminary studies on the Trinity River main stem and the East Fork Trinity are scheduled to go effective in FY 2025.
+A committee of regional partners and communities completed a series of meetings resulting in a memorandum in FY 2020 to ensure a smooth transition for the use of the consolidated model.
+In May 2023, the first ever consolidated model was approved by the Flood Management Task Force.
+In October 2024, work by the USACE to develop East Fork of the Trinity River (East Fork) future flows and hydraulic modeling was completed.
+Currently, there is not a timeline or funding mechanism to incorporate the East Fork modeling into the consolidated model.
+The USACE Floodplain Management Services (FPMS) program is a potential source of funding to incorporate the East Fork modeling into the consolidated model.
+The FEMA preliminary studies on the Trinity River main stem and the East Fork are scheduled to go effective in the future.
 NCTCOG will continue to have a representative on this committee to attend all meetings, inform the FMTF of committee activities, coordinate with FMTF communities, and conduct administrative coordination activities to establish this new process.
 These activities will also include coordination with the USACE related to technical work.

-Update the CDC Manual to the 5th Edition.
+Update of the CDC Manual to the 5th Edition.
 The Model Consolidation Committee began work to update the CDC Manual to the 5th edition during FY21 to capture changes and improvements to the CDC process.
-The NFIP/CDC Model Consolidation Committee will continue this process into FY 2026.
+The Model Consolidation Committee will continue this process into FY 2026.
 Print and electronic media will be created to assist members with summaries of the changes to CDC processes.

-East Fork Trinity and Denton Creek Integration.
-NCTCOG staff will continue the efforts to integrate communities on the East Fork Trinity (from the Lake Ray Hubbard dam to the confluence with the Trinity River, as well as downstream) into the Trinity COMMON VISION Program, and coordinate with the USACE and FEMA as the consolidated model is completed.
+East Fork and Denton Creek Integration.
+NCTCOG staff will continue the efforts to integrate communities along the East Fork, from Forney Dam (Lake Ray Hubbard) to the confluence with the Trinity River, as well as the extension of the Trinity River main stem into the COMMON VISION Program, and coordinate with the USACE and FEMA as the consolidated model is completed.
 NCTCOG staff will also conduct outreach to the communities along Denton Creek to integrate them into the program.
 NCTCOG staff will work to obtain resolutions from each community, bring the adjustment for final approval to the FMTF, COMMON VISION Steering Committee, and NCTCOG Executive Board, and adjust the cost shares for the following fiscal years.
 NCTCOG staff will update the FMTF as progress is made.
 For years beyond FY 2026, NCTCOG staff will develop a long-term COMMON VISION Communication Strategy to expand the footprint of the CDC area upstream of the current boundaries.
-This will coincide with the Transportation-Stormwater Initiative, an effort between the NCTCOG Environment & Development and Transportation Departments with the USACE as a technical partner.
+This will coincide with the Transportation and Stormwater Infrastructure study, an effort between the NCTCOG Environment & Development and Transportation Departments with the USACE as a technical partner.
 This initiative will combine stormwater and transportation planning and provide data, tools, and analysis for modeling, emergency response, emergency preparedness, planning infrastructure and neighborhoods, and regulating the floodplain.